-§ 1.- Treatment of 'cases' after issue of orders.
+§ 1.-Treatment of 'cases' after issue of orders.

+In putting up a 'draft,' the fact is usually indicated on the 'note' form below the order, thus:-" 'Draft' submitted for approval."
+This statement is followed by the 'drafter's' signature, and the initials of the approving officer or officers, with their respective dates.
-2. After issue, the designation or name of the addressee, and the number and date of the 'draft' are posted immediately under; the distinctive particulars of the 'issue' or 'draft' being also, as in the case of the 'receipt,' entered in the proper 'diary.'

-3. If the 'draft' is a mere call for additional information or papers, in view to the disposal of the 'case,' or, if any further reference on the subject is anticipated, the 'file' is kept as an 'await,' or is held 'in suspense.'

-4. Eut if the 'draft' conveys final orders, that is, if the 'case' is finally disposed of, the latter then undergoes the process of 'recording,' which we shall now proceed to describe.

-5. It may here be observed that the fact, that a 'case' has not been finally disposed of, is no absolute bar to its being 'recerded' at any stage ; but it is more convenient to keep a 'case' as an 'await' until final orders have been passed, so that the entire correspondence may be in oue 'collection.'

-6. Should however an undisposed of 'case' become too bulky, an early opportunity should be taken of a break or cessation in the correspondence, to 'record' it sharp for sake of convenience.
+- 2. After issue, the designation or name of the addressee, and the number and date of the 'draft' are posted immediately under; the distinctive particulars of the 'issue' or 'draft' being also, as in the case of the 'receipt,' entered in the proper 'diary.' - 3.
+If the 'draft' is a mere call for additional information or papers, in view to the disposal of the 'case,' or, if any further reference on the subject is anticipated, the 'file' is kept as an 'await,' or is held 'in suspense.' - 4.
+But if the 'draft' conveys final orders, that is, if the 'case' is finally disposed of, the latter then undergoes the process of 'recording,' which we shall now proceed to describe. - 5.
+It may here be observed that the fact, that a 'case' has not been finally disposed of, is no absolute bar to its being 'recorded' at any stage; but it is more convenient to keep a 'case' as an 'await' until final orders have been passed, so that the entire correspondence may be in one 'collection.' - 6.
+Should however an undisposed of 'case' become too bulky, an early opportunity should be taken of a break or cessation in the correspondence, to 'record' it sharp for sake of convenience.

-§ 2.-Classification of 'cases' for 'record.'

-7. Ordinarily 'cases' for 'record' may be classed in one of the following categories :---

-- I.-They may relate to important administrative measures; or, the order or decision passed may be of general application, and of a permanent character. - II.-The questions dealt with therein may be of comparatively minor importance, and of passing interest affecting the administration or its personnel; or, they may be connected, in a greater or less degree, with matters of routine. - III.-Their subjects may be quite unimportant and of an ephemeral character.

-8. 'Cases' constitute what are technically styled 'proceedings' which corresponding to the categories to which the 'cases' they comprise belong, are divided into three classes, viz. :--
+- § 2 .- Classification of 'cases' for 'record.' - 7.
+Ordinarily 'cases' for 'record' may be classed in one of the following categories:- - I.-They may relate to important administrative measures; or, the order or decision passed may be of general application, and of a permanent character. - II.-The questions dealt with therein may be of comparatively minor importance, and of passing interest affecting the administration or its personnel; or they may be connected, in a greater or less degree, with matters of routine. - III.-Their subjects may be quite unimportant and of an ephemeral character. - 8.
+'Cases' constitute what are technically styled 'proceedings' which corresponding to the categories to which the cases' they comprise belong, are divided into three classes, vz.:-

-Class I known as the 'A. Proceedings.'
+Class I known as the 'A Proceedings.'

-- " II known as the 'B. Proceedings.' - " III variously known as the 'C. Proceedings,' 'Deposits,' etc.

-9. A 'recorded case' is therefore spoken of as being 'recorded' in the 'proceedings' corresponding to the class to which it appertains, or, simply as an 'A. case,' 'B. case,' and so on.

-10. The 'A. proceedings' may in a strict sense be held to be the 'proceedings' of the state or government ; and the other classes of 'proceedings,' more departmental 'proceedings.'

-§ 8.-Discrimination of the class of 'proceedings' in which a 'case' should be 'recorded.'

-13. Of course it is unnecessary to say that where so much depends upon opinion, or upon the view that may be taken as to the nature and comparative importance of the subject treated of, there can be no hard-and-tast line of demarcation between the several classes of 'cases.'
+- " II known as the 'B Proceedings.' - " III variously known as the 'C. Proceedings,' 'Deposits,' etc. - 9.
+A 'recorded case' is therefore spoken of as being 'recorded' in the 'proceedings' corresponding to the class to which it appertains, or, simply as an 'A case,' B. case,' and so on. - 10.
+The 'A. proceedings' may in a strict sense be held to be the 'proceedings' of the state or government; and the other classes of 'proceedings,' mere departmental 'proceedings.' - § 3.-Discrimination of the class of 'proceedings' in which a 'case' should be 'recorded' - 11.
+Of course it is unnecessary to say that where so much depends upon opinion, or upon the view that may be taken as to the nature and comparative importance of the subject treated of, there can be no hard-and-fast line of demarcation between the several classes of 'cases.'
 Nevertheless, as the 'A. proceedings' alone are printed, and transmitted in monthly volumes to the Home Government, strict discrimination is, in view of this fact, and to obviate unnecessary printing charges, enjoined in the selection of 'cases' for 'record' in those 'proceedings.'